PoCInnovation/Pool2024/software/day02/3 - noSQL/README.md

 ## Introduction

+> 💡 This step is designed exclusively for participants who have successfully completed the SQL workshop earlier today.
+Please note that it is not necessary to proceed with the NoSQL workshop if you plan to attend the ORM session in the afternoon.
+The NoSQL workshop is entirely optional, and the ORM workshop that follows is considered more essential for the overall learning progression.

 During the [day 01](../../day01), you learned a programming language to develop software.
 But a software isn't only composed of a hundred thousand lines of code, it's common to use external tools to take in charge a specific